From the U.S. Department of State Office of Children's Issues:

 It can be extremely difficult in such circumstances to determine whether children who appear to be orphans truly are eligible for adoption and immigration under U.S. laws.
 Children may be temporarily separated from their parents or other family members during a conflict or natural disaster and their parents may be looking for them.
 It is not uncommon in dangerous situations for parents to send their children out of the area, for safety reasons, or for families to become separated during an evacuation.
 Even when it can be demonstrated that a child’s parents have died, children are often cared for by other relatives.
 Many children living in orphanages in Ukraine are not orphans.

 During times of crisis, it can also be exceptionally difficult to fulfill the legal requirements for intercountry adoption of both the United States and the child’s country of origin.
 This is especially true when civil authority breaks down.
-It can be very difficult to gather documents necessary to establish that the child meets the requirements of U.S. immigration law, so persons interested in adoption may wish to consult with an experienced immigration attorney and take extra caution when considering adopting or caring for a child under these circumstances.
+It can be very difficult to gather documents necessary to establish that the child meets the requirements of U.S. immigration law, so persons interested in adoption may wish to consult with an experienced immigration attorney when considering adopting or caring for a child under these circumstances.
 For context, you may wish to review the general procedural information on our website about applying to adopt and immigrate a child from another country to the United States.
 See in particular those sections describing the U.S. immigrant visa process for an eligible adopted child.